day8/re-frame-10x/docs/HyperlinkedInformation/InterEpoch.md

 Intra-epoch traces are emitted under (at least) three circumstances:

-* When views have local ratoms, used, for example, to handle the appearance of popups or mouseover annimations.
-When the state of these ratoms change, views will likely rerender, and the trace to do with this rerendering will flow from reagent to `re-frame`trace`.
+* Views sometimes have local state in the form of local ratoms which control, for example, the appearance of popups or mouseover annimations.
+When the state of these ratoms change, dependent views will likely rerender, and the trace to do with this rerendering will flow from reagent to `re-frame`trace`.
 But there'll be no "current" epoch to put it in.
-Because there was no event.
+Because there was no event (just a pseudo event caused by the ratom reset)
 * A Figwheel recompile and subsequent code reload will cause all existing subscriptions to be destroyed, andwill trigger a complete re-render of your application
 * `re-frame-trace` itself resetting the value in `app-db`.
 Again there will be a flurry of subscription and view trace, but no epoch, because there was no event.